 Fortunately, we offer an web based caster search tool with custom configurator, easily search through existing caster designs based on specific parameters and view a 3D CAD model.
 If it is not a perfect match for your needs, simply customize it with our online configurator and view a model of your design instantly.
 The configurator is intelligent and knows the limits of each design, reducing the risk of issues and failure.

-It is critical to specifying the correct caster to fully understand the five points above.
+It is critical to specify the correct caster to fully understand the five points above.
 Our Caster Concepts team has skilled application engineers and technical sales people to assist you when you have a difficult application.
 Remember, the cost of a caster is not only the purchase price.
 It includes associated maintenance costs and down time that go along with the incorrect selection of a caster that was not made for your application.
 Users often think of casters as very simple, with minimal difference and not requiring much thought.
 Reality is casters carry the entire load and can have great impact on the load, the operator (ergonomics) and overall productivity.
 Buying off a spec sheet and online price shopping can be an expensive mistake.